threeheartsdigital/email-marketing-regulations/country/brazil.md

 # Brazil
 There is currently no legislation regulating the sending of spam.
-A legislation called Lei Geral de Proteção de Dados Pessoais (LGPD) was meant to take effect in August 2020.
-However, due to the Coronavirus pandemic, delays to the effective date have been proposed and enforcement is not expected to begin until August 2021.
+A legislation called Lei Geral de Proteção de Dados Pessoais (LGPD) took effect in September, 18, 2020.
+Due to the Coronavirus pandemic, delays to the effective date postponed the measure several times.
+Enforcement is not expected to begin until August 2021, when the National Data Protection Authority (ANPD) is expected to be structured - the body will be responsible for regulating the law, preparing instructions for compliance with its rules and monitoring compliance.
+It is also not known until now what the budget of the ANPD will be - something that must be defined in the General Budget of the Union.
 Email marketers are advised to follow Brazil's Self-Regulation Code for E-mail Marketing Practices.

 ## Content required
 None.